Nuuk

-Nuuk ([nuːk]; Nuuk, formerly Godthåb [ˈkʌtˌhɔˀp]) is the capital and largest city of Greenland, an autonomous territory in the Kingdom of Denmark.
+Nuuk ([nuːk]; Nuuk, formerly Godthåb [ˈkʌtˌhɔˀp]) is the capital and most populous city of Greenland, an autonomous territory in the Kingdom of Denmark.
 Nuuk is the seat of government and the territory's largest cultural and economic center.
-The major cities from other countries closest to the capital are Iqaluit and St. John's in Canada and Reykjavík in Iceland.
-Nuuk contains a third of Greenland's population and its tallest building.
-Nuuk is also the seat of government for the Sermersooq municipality.
-In January 2021, it had a population of 18,800.
+It is also the seat of government for the Sermersooq municipality.
+In January 2025, it had a population of 20,113—more than a third of the territory's population—making it one of the smallest capital cities in the world by population.